 She received funding from HERA (Humanities in the European Research Area) for a project on copyright, creativity and cultural heritage institutions (2010-13) and ialso headed the project, The Past's Future (2015-19), which was funded by the Velux Foundation.

 Among her monographs and edited volumes may be mentioned Legally Speaking: Contemporary Culture and the Law (1999), From Civil to Human Rights: Dialogues on Law and Humanities in the United States and Europe (2009), Copyright and Other Fairy Tales: Hans Christian Andersen and the Commodification of Creativity (2006).
 Her edited volume (together with Lucky Belder), Negotiating Cultural Rights: Issues at Stake, Challenges and Recommendations, came in 2017, and her monograph, The Transforming Power of Cultural Rights: A Promising Law and Humanities Approach, was published by Cambridge University Press in 2019.

-She co-edited, with Sebastian Porsdam Mann, The Right to Science: Then and Now (Cambridge University Press, 2021) and her monograph, Science As a Cultural Right, will be published in the University of Pennsylvania Studies in Human Rights Series in 2022.
+She co-edited, with Sebastian Porsdam Mann, The Right to Science: Then and Now (Cambridge University Press, 2021) and her monograph, Science As a Cultural Right, was published in the University of Pennsylvania Studies in Human Rights Series in 2022.

-She is a Leverhulme Visiting Professor at the University of Cambridge in 2021.
+She was a Leverhulme Visiting Professor at the University of Cambridge in 2021.

 She is currently working on scientific freedom.

 Primary fields of research

 United States history, with special emphasis on the role of the courts, law and lawyers